7 Tables

 7.5 Consolidating ranges

-Similar data in different ranges can be summarized (consolidated) into a new range.
-In practice, the separate ranges are often in separate worksheets and the merged range is placed in a new worksheet.
+You can summarize (consolidate) similar data from different ranges into a new range.
+In practice, the source ranges are often in separate worksheets, and the consolidated range is placed in a new worksheet.

-When you consolidate the source data, you apply a summary function (SUM, AVERAGE, COUNT, …) to create the summary data.
-To consolidate ranges, the columns must have a heading, a label.
+When you consolidate source data, you apply a summary function (SUM, AVERAGE, COUNT, etc.) to create the summary data.
+The columns must have a heading or label to consolidate ranges.

 Task 7.4 File: Consolidation.xlsx